 Leave from work may be taken and protected by the Family & Medical Leave Act by eligible employees who work for covered companies their own “serious health condition” or that of an immediate family member, in addition to other reasons such as adoption or care for a newborn.
-When the employee is the one with the serious health condition, the employer can require that an FMLA fitness-for-duty certification is presented before s/he can return to work.
+When the employee is the one with a concerning health issue, the employer can require that an FMLA fitness-for-duty certification is presented before s/he can return to work.
 If your employer has required this of you there are a few very important points you need to understand.

 What is FMLA Fitness-for-Duty Certification?